 Homepage of Jörn Pachl

-For handhelds, I have always preferred the clamshell design with a real keyboard.
-However, with clamshell devices disappearing from the market, for a new device I had no choice but buying a tablet.
+Due to the lack of alternatives, I had no choice but buying a tablet.
 I picked the 7 inch version of the Samsung Galaxy Tab.
-Fortunately, due to the Android DosBox it can also be used for rail traffic control simulations.
-The picture shows the same electronic CTC simulation as on the Sharp Netwalker.
+Fortunately, due to the Android DosBox it can also be used for DOS rail traffic control simulations.
+The picture shows the same user interface as on the Sharp Netwalker.
 Operation is a little tricky, however.
 When entering control commands, the command line and a big share of the track chart is hidden below the on-screen keyboard.